Senior Pre-Existing Condition Travel Insurance - 2020 Review

-AARP Travel customers tend to be some of our most adventurous.
+Senior Travel customers tend to be some of our most adventurous.
 We have seen travelers head to the desert, the jungle, the ice, and the tropics.
-However, a frequent question that arises is that of AARP Pre-Existing Medical Condition Travel Insurance.
+However, Senior Travelers often question whether they can buy Pre-existing Medical Condition Travel Insurance.

-- Early Purchase of Travel Insurance – Time-Sensitive Benefits
+- Early Purchase of Travel Insurance and Time Sensitive Benefits

 - The Consequences of Medical Exclusion